-To enable connection in cascade systems, cascade cables are available as accessories.
+Cascade connection cables are available as accessories for cascade system connections.

 With mounting brackets, an L- or U-shaped fixed connection can be created (see chapter 15 "Order guide and accessories").

 Mounting instructions see chapter 6.3.2 "Mounting cascading".